 What Lock Cylinder Do I need to Prevent Lock Snapping?

 A Kitemarked cylinder is vital that for protection against snapping and has to be 3*, as a 1* cylinder, even if sold as being “anti-snap” or “snap-resistant” has not passed any snapping test.

 In the case that a 1* Kitemarked cylinder is in place, then security handles have to be fitted (for example TS007 2*) in order to provide snap protection.

 So to clarify – it’s not a case that any cylinder with a Kitemark on it after 2007 will protect against snapping, if Kitemarked then it has to be 3* or you may want to look for the harder to achieve Sold Secure Diamond approval.

-A list of Sold Secure Diamond approved cylinders can be found here.
+Please view a list of Sold Secure Diamond approved cylinders.

 Unfortunately, we are unaware of any comprehensive list of products that have passed the TS007 standard, but your local locksmith would be able to help.